Previous Page Next Page

 • Be emailed to SWI Policy and Performance Management (PPM) at the QAUNIT mailbox.

 SWI cannot fulfill the request if the sole purpose is to identify an anonymous reporter.
-When the concern is about false or malicious reporting, an attorney representing DFPS or local law enforcement must submit the request for recorded calls.
+When the concern is about false or malicious reporting, an attorney representing DFPS or local law enforcement must submit the request for the recorded call.

-The intake specialist completes an I&R Other Business Call to document the requestor’s call.
+The intake specialist completes an I&R Other Business Call.

 3432 Request from Law Enforcement

-If law enforcement requests a recorded call, the intake specialist tells them that the request must:
+When law enforcement requests a recorded call, the intake specialist informs law enforcement that the request must:

 • Include the report ID, case number, or enough details to locate the call.